Totila: Initial victories

-During a period of crisis amid the Eastern Roman military leadership, which placed strains on its civilian population across its domains, historian Victor David Hanson asserts that Totila posed as a "national liberator who would throw off the renewed chains of Roman oppression."
+During a period of crisis amid the Eastern Roman military leadership, which placed strains on its civilian population across its domains, historian Victor Davis Hanson asserts that Totila posed as a "national liberator who would throw off the renewed chains of Roman oppression."
 Hanson further contends that this squabbling among Byzantine generals from "different factions and ethnicities" caused the forfeiture of what Belisarius had previously won in 540.
+In the aftermath of the Battle of Faenza, Totila not only achieved a tactical victory over the Roman forces but also succeeded in attracting Roman deserters to his own ranks.
+Historian Marco Cristini argues that undermining the cohesion of the Roman army was a deliberate and strategic component of Totila’s military approach.
+Equally important, according to Cristini, was the reinforcement of his own forces through the integration of disaffected Roman soldiers.
+These individuals, often disgruntled due to unpaid wages, disputes with commanding officers, or personal ambitions, were exploited by Totila to gain intelligence and logistical advantages.
+Cristini further notes, citing Procopius (Wars 3.36.26), that in a similar episode in 548, following Totila’s capture of the fortress of Roscianum, approximately 300 Roman soldiers defected to his side, choosing to oppose Belisarius.

 Totila's strategy was to move fast and take control of the countryside, leaving the Byzantine forces in control of well-defended cities, and especially the ports.
 When Belisarius eventually returned to Italy, Procopius relates that "during a space of five years he did not succeed once in setting foot on any part of the land ... except where some fortress was, but during this whole period he kept sailing about visiting one port after another."
 Totila circumvented those cities where a drawn-out siege would have been required, razing the walls of cities that capitulated to him, such as Beneventum.
 Totila's conquest of Italy was marked not only by celerity but also by mercy, and Gibbon says "none were deceived, either friends or enemies, who depended on his faith or his clemency."
-After a successful siege of a resisting city, such as at Perugia, however, Totila could be merciless, as Procopius recounts.
+However, Totila could be merciless, as Procopius recounts.
+For instance, after a successful siege of a resisting city like Perugia, Totila had its bishop, St.Herculanus, beheaded.
 Procopius left a written portrayal of Totila before his troops were drawn up for battle: